customerio/customerio-ios/README.md

 1. Install the SDK `MessagingPushAPN` using Swift Package Manager.
 Follow the [Install the SDK](#install-the-sdk) instructions to learn more.

-2. Enable the APN service by opening the project editor, navigating to the Capabilities tab, and toggling Push Notifications to "ON".
+2. Setup the APN service by enabling Push Notifications in XCode under App > Capabilities.

 3. After initializing the SDK, register for remote push to receive a device token from APN.
 Then, call the Customer.io SDK to add the token to the user profile: